 Our photography holidays and tours are designed to maximise the chances of getting great images by visiting photogenic sites at times that are good for photographing them.
 This generally means trying to avoid crowds and being out when the light is best, just after sunrise, and again in the late afternoon.
 Occasionally we’ll stay out after sunset or make use of clear night skies.
 The middle of the day is often reserved for lunch, free time, travelling, downloading images and relaxing.
 We try to make the most of each area we visit so there may a lot of distance covered and sometimes days can be long.
 Please read the itineraries carefully to get an idea of driving times and any particularly demanding days.

 Our holidays are planned for dates when the weather is expected to be suitable for photography; however, with an ever more unpredictable climate there is always the possibility that we’ll experience poor conditions.
 In this case we’ll give what advice we can to help you get good results from your photography, and we may make changes to the tour to try to make the best of the situation.

-Visas are not required by UK and EU citizens, all other nationalities should consult their local embassy or consulate.
+All other nationalities should consult their local embassy or consulate.

 The joining time is 18:00 on day 1 at the hotel reception, your photography leader will meet you there.

 We can arrange transfers for you at the beginning and end of your tour at a cost of £29 each way.

 It is condition of booking that you are covered by adequate travel insurance.
 If you are bringing expensive photography equipment we recommend that this is insured too.

 The following photography equipment is recommended: